-If you use a build system that automatically downloads dependencies, such as Gradle or Maven, no installation is necessary; just see Chapter 32, page 215.

-If you wish to try the Checker Framework without installing it, use the Checker Framework Live Demo webpage.

-The Checker Framework release contains everything that you need, both to run checkers and to write your own checkers.
-As an alternative, you can build the latest development version from source (Section 34.3, page 254).
+- If you use a build system that automatically downloads dependencies, such as Gradle or Maven, no installation is necessary; just see Chapter 32, page 210. - If you wish to try the Checker Framework without installing it, use the Checker Framework Live Demo webpage. - This section describes how to install the Checker Framework from its distribution.
+The Checker Framework release contains everything that you need, both to run checkers and to write your own checkers. - Alternately, you can build the latest development version from source (Section 34.3, page 249).